stellar/django-polaris/docs/index.rst

     Ex. ``HOST_URL=https://testanchor.stellar.org``, ``HOST_URL=http://localhost:8000``

 MAX_TRANSACTION_FEE_STROOPS
     An integer limit for submitting Stellar transactions.
-Increasing this will decrease the probability of Horizon rejecting a transaction due to a [Timeout Error](https://developers.stellar.org/api/errors/http-status-codes/horizon-specific/timeout), which means the Stellar Network selected transactions offering higher fees.
+Increasing this will increases the probability of the transaction being included in a ledger.

-    Defaults to the return value Python SDK's ``Server().fetch_base_fee()`` [source](https://github.com/StellarCN/py-stellar-base/blob/275d9cb7c679801b4452597c0bc3994a2779096f/stellar_sdk/server.py#L530), which is the most recent ledger's base fee, usually 100.
+    Defaults to the return value Python SDK's ``Server().fetch_base_fee()`` `source`_, which is the most recent ledger's base fee, usually 100.

     Ex. ``MAX_TRANSACTION_FEE_STROOPS=300``

 SEP10_CLIENT_ATTRIBUTION_REQUIRED